jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.
 See [Configure Maven for JBoss EAP 7](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-Use of EAP_HOME
+Use of EAP7_HOME
 ---------------

-In the following instructions, replace `EAP_HOME` with the actual path to your JBoss EAP installation.
-The installation path is described in detail here: [Use of EAP_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `EAP7_HOME` with the actual path to your JBoss EAP installation.
+The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).

-Clone the EAP_HOME Directory
+Clone the EAP7_HOME Directory
 ----------------------------

 While you can run this example starting only one instance of the server, if you want to see the singleton behavior, you must start at least two instances of the server.
 Make a copy of the JBoss EAP directory structure to use for the second server.